 At the same time, Bowser looks positively towards the Christmas season, which traditionally ensures particularly strong console sales.
 And something else is surprising: the US American boss confirmed that many of the Nintendo Switch units that were sold during the month were bought by those who already own the console and another for themselves or their families bought.
 There are no exact figures, but the statement alone is surprising.
 Nintendo Switch fans seem to be building a strong bond with the console brand.

-It also started in Great Britain and Japan Nintendo Switch OLED strong.
-Nintendo recently made it clear again that the Nintendo Switch is only halfway through the console's life cycle.
-However, the good sales figures, combined with the noticeable global shortage of semiconductor chips, also have a downside.
-As Nintendo President Shuntaro Furukawa stated, they will probably not be able to meet demand this holiday season.
-This pleases fans who get hold of a console, but also so-called scalpers who want to profit from hardware shortages.
+The Nintendo Switch OLED also got off to a strong start in the UK and Japan.
+Recently, Nintendo also made it clear again that the Nintendo Switch had only reached the middle of the console's life cycle.
+In connection with the noticeable shortage of semiconductor chips worldwide, however, the good sales figures also have their downsides.
+As Nintendo President Shuntaro Furukawa stated, it is unlikely that the demand will be met this Christmas season.
+This makes fans happy who get hold of a console, but also so-called scalpers who want to make a profit from the scarcity of hardware.